ucdavis-bioinformatics-training/2022-April-GGI-DE-in-R/README.md

-Welcome to the April 2022 course on differential expression and enrichment analysis of RNASeq data in R for GGI graduate students.
+Welcome to the April 2022 course on differential expression and enrichment analysis in R for RNASeq data for GGI graduate students.